What is Relational Dharma?

-Dear Friends, Today I am thrilled to announce that The Heart of Who We Are: realizing freedom together is available for pre-order, as well as to launch this book into the world with the debut of its very own landing page, which is now
+Dear Friends, Today I am thrilled to announce that The Heart of Who We Are: realizing freedom together is now available.

 Dear Friends,

-Today I am thrilled to announce that The Heart of Who We Are: realizing freedom together is available for pre-order, as well as to launch this book into the world with the debut of its very own landing page, which is now live on my website.
+Today I am thrilled to announce that The Heart of Who We Are: realizing freedom together is now available.

 Truthfully, it all feels a bit surreal y’all.
 It’s wild to think that something that has felt so intimate, so close to my heart that it can’t be teased from my heart, is about to be in print—15,000 times over!